 The state's Courts System is comprised of the West Virginia Supreme Court of Appeals, then trial courts including Circuit, Magistrate, and Family type courts.
-There is a slight mention of Municipal Courts in West Virginia but no listing of them on the judicial branch website.
+There is a slight mention of Municipal Courts in this state but no listing of them on the judicial branch website.
 They cite only three levels of trial courts for the state.

 The state of WV Supreme Court of Appeals is the highest court in the state and the court of last resort.
 It is also the only appellate court for the state.
 Only eight other states have only one appellate court.
 The highest court in the state has five justices that hear all the appeals coming from Circuits and administrative agencies.
 They also process some appeals from Magistrate Courts and some from Family as well.
 The Supreme Court of Appeals has extraordinary writ powers over habeas corpus, mandamus, prohibition, and certiorari.

 The Supreme Court of Appeals holds only two terms per year.
 The first starts in January and ends in June and the second starts in September and ends in November.

-Most court records in West Virginia will be available to the general public.
+Most court records here will be available to the general public.
 However, according to state laws and United States federal law, certain records such as juvenile files including adoptions and delinquency, sealed and expunged records will not be available.
 Additionally, any files that were court ordered to be private or confidential information such as children’s names, social security numbers, corporate trade secrets, banking information, security clearance information and details, mental hygiene records, tax IDs and other personal identifiers will also not be included.
 The Court Clerk’s Office must redact those items before making the files public.